FunnyMonkey/known-DrupalMigration/README.md

 Note that the node migration can take quite a while so it is limited to 20 nodes per import request.

+There is also a blog post explaining this code over here: https://funnymonkey.com/2015/migrating-from-drupal-7-to-known